 After being launched in Spain on 17 February 2011 Canberra was transported via the heavy lift-ship MV Blue Marlin from Spain to Australia where she arrived at Williamstown Shipyard, Victoria, in October 2012.
 There work was undertaken to add the various superstructure and mast components to the hull and complete her internal fit-out.

 The Canberra class LHDs are capable of carrying a combined armed battle group of more than 1100 personnel, 100 armoured vehicles and 12 helicopters.
 Six flight deck spots are available for operating medium sized helicopters such as the NRH 90 or S70A and four spots are available if required to operate the larger CH 47 sized helicopters.
 Refuelling is available at all spots.
 The vessel is equipped with one aircraft elevator (aft - 13.6 x 13.3m) and one multipurpose elevator (stbd side fwd – 11.2 x 17m) which access the hanger/light vehicle deck.
 A dedicated ammunition elevator also operates between the magazine and flight deck.

-HMAS Canberra (III)'s commissioning provides the RAN with a world class capability that symbolises a quantum leap forward in expeditionary warfare.
-The citizens of Canberra have much to be proud of as they continue their association with the third RAN ship to carry the name of their city and the nation's capital.
+The citizens of Australia's capital city, Canberra, have much to be proud of as they continue their association with the third RAN ship to carry the name of their city.

 HMAS Canberra (III) - Characteristics

 - ↑ Two of the midget submarines were destroyed during the raid while the third escaped.
 Its wreck was located in November 2006 off Sydney’s northern beaches.

 Sea Power Centre - Australia

 Department of Defence